aprs434/aprs434.github.io/README.md

 ## Callsign, SSID, Path and Data Type Compression
-A compressed APRS frame would typically look like this, independently of its [_Data Type_](#data-type-codes).
+All compressed APRS frames in this standard begin with 5 `CCCCD` bytes, irrespectively of the [_Data Type_](#data-type-codes).
+Furthermore, the compressed frame length is limited by design to a maximum of 45 bytes.
+For certain _Data Types,_ the maximum length is even significantly lower.

+I‑gates should test whether the payload length of a received frame is in correspondence to the declared _Data Type_.
+**Frames that do not comply, should be rejected.**

+The combination of the declared _Data Type_ with the corresponding payload length forms the key so to speak to the i‑gate.
+This is what allowed for a headerless frame design.
+It prevents the i‑gate from relaying frames that are not intended for this compressed frame link.

-It all starts with realising that source callsigns can contain only capital letters and digits.
+Source callsigns can contain only capital letters and digits.
 Up to six characters from a 36 character set can easily be compressed to 4 bytes in an extended 256 character set.

 |_Callsign_|_SSID_,<br/>_Path Code_&nbsp;&<br/>_Data Type Code_|_Compressed Data_|